holomatrix7/holochain-open-dev---holochain-run-dna/README.md

 This tool:

 - Executes the `holochain` command with default debug level on `info`
-- Uses a temporary database that will be cleaned after exit
+- By default uses a temporary database that will be cleaned after exit
-- Installs the given DNAs in the same app, named `test-app`, and listening to 8888.
+- Installs the given DNAs in the same installed app id `test-app`, and listening to 8888.
+- Is configurable by command-line for other installed-app ids, ports, and network params.

 If more configuration parameters are wanted, PRs and issues are welcomed at https://github.com/holochain-open-dev/holochain-run-dna.